matobet/doctor-rest/README.md

 In addition to push support it leverages the fact that to diff the documents we have to store them somewhere (currently MongoDB) and provides simple language to query the documents.

+## Running

+To run doctor simply

+    npm install
+    npm start

+For `npm start` you can also specify several environment variables to configure Doctor's behavior.
+All except `SECRET` have reasonable default values.

+* SECRET - shared secret to be used by *Connector*'s to invoke privileged operations
+* MONGO_HOST - host[:port] where mongo server is running
+* MONGO_MAIN_DB - mongo database to be used
+* API_PORT - port for Doctor REST API
+* MQTT_PORT - port for embedded MQTT broker

 ## Main Concepts
 * **Document**  a thing (JSON document) of value that will be stored and diffed by Doctor
 * **Session**   an abstract representation of logged in user (permissions are validated with respect to sessions)